• Skip to primary navigation

 Start with testing

 When it comes to prepping your high schooler for college, testing is a great way to do so.
 There are several tests that will help your student prepare to get into college.
 While these tests can be costly, they’re well worth it.
 Start with the ACT, which is a standardized test that is used for college admission.
-It can help colleges to determine where your high schooler is educational wise.
+It can help colleges to determine where your high schooler is education-wise.

 Talk them through the process